streamlink/streamlink/docs/plugin_matrix.rst

 theplatform             player.thepl...
 [7]_ No    Yes
 tigerdile               tigerdile.com        Yes   --
-tlctr                   tlctv.com.tr         Yes   No trt                     trt.net.tr           Yes   No    Some streams may be geo-restricted to Turkey. trtspor                 trtspor.com          Yes   No    Some streams are geo-restricted to Turkey. turkuvaz                - atv.com.tr         Yes   No    Streams may be geo-restricted.
+tlctr                   tlctv.com.tr         Yes   No turkuvaz                - atv.com.tr         Yes   No    Streams may be geo-restricted.
                         - a2tv.com.tr
                         - ahaber.com.tr